Updated November 1, 2019

 Approved: Borrowers who are approved for student loan forgiveness are no longer obligated to make student loan payments unless only a certain amount is forgiven.
 Additional benefits may also include a refund of past payments, the removal of any negative credit records related to default payments, and a renewed eligibility to apply for federal student aid (as long as there are no other defaulted loans).
 However, there are cases in which the borrower may be responsible for refunding a portion of the loan to the U.S. Department of Education, so it is important to understand and verify every detail throughout the process.

 Denied: Borrowers who are denied student loan forgiveness remain responsible for repaying the remaining balance of the loan.
+Your repayment plan will follow the terms of the promissory note that you have signed.
 It is unlikely that a final decision can be appealed (with the exception of false certification and forged signature discharges).

 Borrowers who are ineligible for student loan forgiveness and income-driven repayment plans — as well as borrowers with private loans — will find that additional money-saving options still exist in the form of student loan refinancing and consolidation.
 No matter the situation, we recommend that borrowers talk to a student loan expert to find the plan and benefits that best suit their short and long-term financial goals.
 For questions about refinancing and consolidating student loans — both private and federal — contact the specialists at Education Loan Finance.*